 The U.S. Department of State (who issues visa) has this note about support letters: Visa applicants must qualify on the basis of the applicant’s residence and ties abroad, rather than assurances from U.S. (based) family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a nonimmigrant tourist visa.
 If you do choose to bring a letter of invitation or Affidavit of Support to your interview, please remember that it is not one of the factors that we use in determining whether to issue or deny a nonimmigrant tourist visa.

 However, if you would like a letter, ISP will print and sign a letter verifying your student status at Macalester and that your family members are coming to visit you.
-This is not a letter of invitation or support.
+This is not a letter of invitation or support and you are responsible for sending it to your family.
 The form below allows you to request a letter for up to two relatives.
 If you want to write letters for more relatives or request separate ones for each, feel free to fill out the form multiple times.
 Note that during busy times of the year, e.g., end of term or tax season, it may take us several weeks to produce the letter so plan accordingly.

 2. Invitation letter from yourself (student), including